SuperOfficeDocs/superoffice-docs/docs/foreignkey.md

 ### Option Two

-Growing popularity of [Fluent interfaces][1] today has lead me to consider this type of API for accessing foreign keys.
+The growing popularity of [Fluent interfaces][1] today has lead me to consider this type of API for accessing foreign keys.

 My original fluent interface design looks something like this: